zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_versions.rst

       | **type**: str

     has_unacceptable_status
-      Indicates whether the current status of the CPC is unacceptable, based on its 'acceptable-status' property.
+      Indicates whether the current status of the CPC is unacceptable, based on its 'acceptable\-status' property.

       | **type**: bool